storyblok/space-tool-plugins/space-plugins/nuxt-starter/README.md

 # `space-plugin-nuxt-starter`

-This Nuxt starter is a Storyblok Space Plugin app that includes the basic authentication flow.
+This Nuxt starter is a Storyblok Space Plugin that includes the basic authentication flow.

 ## Tutorial Video